stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Sermon Outline

-- What is comfort?
+Summoned by the Lord
-- The Ministry of Comfort
+- The Lord’s case
-- The Power of His Word
+- The Lord’s declaration
-- The Power of His Arm
+- Jesus, the Servant of the Lord
-- He gives power to the Weary
+- Conclusions